 A combustion plant is a device in which fuels are burned to make use of the heat generated.
 This includes boilers, turbines, and engines.
 The term medium is a reference to the size of the combustion plant.

-The EPA is responsible for the administration of the Fuel Register and issues a unique registration number to each registered operator.
-Coal bagging or bailing operators must register with the EPA annually by September 01.
+The EPA is responsible for maintaining a register of solid fuel producers and issues a unique registration number to each registered producer.
+Solid fuel producers must register with the EPA annually by 1st September of each year

 Judicial Review Notice

 Notice relating to Judicial Review process for Air Pollution Appeals

 at Large Combustion Plants Licensed by the EPA

 Guidance on Unabated Operation at Large Combustion Plants Licensed by the EPA under Regulation 15 of S.I.
 No. 566 (European Union (Large Combustion Plants) Regulations 2012)

 The Environmental Protection Agency (EPA) has today launched its annual air quality report ‘Air Quality in Ireland 2021’.

 The Environmental Protection Agency (EPA) and the Environmental Education Unit of An Taisce today launched the Clean Air Together (Cork City) Citizen Science project, to gather new data on the quality of the air in Cork City.

 Date released: April 22, 2022